procore-oss/ruby-sdk/README.md

 ```

 All paths are relative, the gem will handle expanding them.
 An API version may
-be specified in the `version:` argument, or the default version from the
+be specified in the `version:` argument, or the default version is used.
+The
-configuration is used.
+default version is `v1.0` unless otherwise configured.

 | Example | Requested URL |
 | --- | --- |